B3RDLY/B3RDLY/README.md

 <details>
   <summary> plᥱasᥱ rᥱad</summary>

   > hello !!
-I'm a very heavy berdly kin, doubles please iwc and yumes dni
+I'm a very heavy berdly kin, doubles ans yumes please iwc
 ---
   > please avoid making negative jokes about him around me, it feels personal. (most of the time I dont care but sometimes I do get bothered by it.)
 ---